 During October and November each year, vaccination should be routinely provided to all residents of chronic-care facilities with the concurrence of attending physicians.
 Consent for vaccination should be obtained from the resident or a family member at the time of admission to the facility or anytime afterwards.
 All residents should be vaccinated at one time, preceding the influenza season.
-Residents admitted through March after completion of the facility's vaccination program should be vaccinated at the time of admission.
+Residents admitted through March after completion of the vaccination program at the facility should be vaccinated at the time of admission.